Ch4s3r/willhaben-renewer/README.md

 6. Open expired adverts page.
 7. For each "Neu veröffentlichen": Weiter → Weiter → Veröffentlichen.
 8. Loop until none left → quit & kill chromedriver.

+## TODO
+- Headless mode (enable with `--headless true`) is not fully tested; default is a visible browser.
+If issues appear when headless, retry without it and report.